 The study conducted by PPRC & BIGD is a Rapid Research Response to COVID initiative where more than 6,000 rural & urban slum households were surveyed in three phases to comprehend the impact of COVID on the livelihoods of these people.
 In light of the development of this ‘new poor’ class, the study acknowledged the need to reassess our responses to poverty.
 As a result of the COVID-19 pandemic, the life & livelihood of the Bangladeshi people have been affected in unprecedented & multifaceted ways.
 The effects include 896,770 confirmed cases, 14,276 deaths (as of 21 June 2021); job losses, closing down of businesses, the decline in economic growth, and social activities highlighting human distress & poverty further.
 It is anticipated that people who live hand-to-mouth will lose their purchasing capacity due to mass unemployment and the number of ‘new poor’ will escalate further.

 The pandemic has put undue strain on the country’s fragile health system, education, human development, delivery of essential public services, and social upliftment.
 If the pandemic persists, it might turn into a deepening human disaster, jeopardizing the country’s development goals, particularly LDC graduation and the SDGs.
-To mitigate these challenges both government and the civil society stakeholders are rethinking and designing better schemes to help the ‘new poor’ and uplift them from the dire situation.
+To mitigate these challenges both government and civil society stakeholders are rethinking and designing better schemes to help the ‘new poor’ and uplift them from the dire situation.

-The government of Bangladesh is collaborating on a project with UNDP to combat the challenges based on the concepts of ‘whole of the society’ and ‘leaving no one behind’ (LNOB) principles.
+The government of Bangladesh is collaborating on a project with UNDP to combat the challenges based on the concepts of ‘whole of the society and ‘leaving no one behind (LNOB) principles.
 The interventions include socio-economic impact and needs assessments for informed policy-making and optimal programmatic interventions, including identifying the hotspots and the most vulnerable population, inclusive and integrated crisis management and response, and health systems and procurement support.
 Under the direction of UNRC, UNDP is the technical lead in developing a strong and integrated multi-sectoral early recovery plan for the next 12-16 months, involving all UN agencies.

-Subsequently, UNDP initiatives such as the Livelihoods Improvement of Urban Poor Populations (LIUPC) project, Strengthening Women’s Ability for Productive New Opportunities (SWAPNO) project, Access to Information (a2i), and others have been delivering aid and food to marginalized communities at the grassroot level.
+Subsequently, UNDP initiatives such as the Livelihoods Improvement of Urban Poor Populations (LIUPC) project, Strengthening Women’s Ability for Productive New Opportunities (SWAPNO) project, Access to Information (a2i), and others have been delivering aid and food to marginalized communities at the grassroots level.
 UNDP Bangladesh has reached a total of 15.05 million individuals through various assistance programs, such as hygiene kits, public awareness campaigns, and amenities.
 Over 59,000 persons with impairments and over 67,000 people in the LNOB group (minority ethnic, etc.) are covered by the program

 After establishing a database through multilayer examination of the individuals who needed it most, the government gave financial assistance to 3.5 million beneficiaries who had become ‘new poor’ as a result of the Coronavirus pandemic.
 According to a finance division letter, two-thirds of the 5 million ‘new poor’ households in Bangladesh suffering from the economic effects of the coronavirus pandemic got Tk 2,500 each.
 Millions of people lost their jobs as the government imposed a nationwide shutdown on March 26 to limit the spread of the deadly virus.
 The government responded by allocating 12,500 million to the 5 million poor households whose breadwinners were laid off.
 The initiative was made possible under the government-to-person fund which was inaugurated by the Prime Minister on 14th May.
-According to the Ministry of Finance Bangladesh, day labourers got the lion’s share (51.1%) followed by farmers (12.9%), labourers (9.6%), househelps (6.5%), transport workers (4.7%), and the remaining to others.
+According to the Ministry of Finance Bangladesh, day laborers got the lion’s share (51.1%) followed by farmers (12.9%), laborers (9.6%), househelps (6.5%), and transport workers (4.7%), and the remaining to others.
 Few other notable projects that are directed towards the ‘new poor’ are listed below: